 In most cases, hemolytic uremic syndrome is caused by infection with the bacteria E. coli O157:H7 which is a type of Shiga toxin-producing E. coli.
 However, most individuals infected with E. coli O157:H7 do not develop hemolytic uremic syndrome.
 Infections occur after eating contaminated food, such as undercooked meat or dairy products, or through contact with a person who has infectious diarrhea.

-Five to ten days after exposure to E. coli O157:H7, some persons experience gastro-intestinal illness.
-Most commonly, the symptoms include diarrhea (with or without blood), fever, nausea, or vomiting.
-In some cases irritability, fatigue, extreme paleness, and a decrease in urine production may occur.
-Neurological symptoms (including drowsiness, unconsciousness, seizures, blindness, and coma) can be present when the disease starts, or develop during the course of illness.
+Five to 10 days after exposure to E. coli O157:H7, you may experience symptoms.
+This includes diarrhea, fever, nausea or vomiting.
+In some cases, irritability, fatigue, extreme paleness and a decrease in urine production may occur.
+E. coli O157:H7 produce a toxin that can cause damage to the kidneys and blood clotting system.
+Neurological symptoms can be present when the disease starts or develop during the course of illness.

 Follow these measures to prevent hemolytic uremic syndrome.